animal-tree/Writing-stuff/Stuff15-Ongoing.md

 Formally, if $\hat{\Omega}$, which exists in this proof without any non-self-referential axioms, derives the procedure of this proof, including the epistemelogical choice deductions of the mathematician, then it has represented itself within itself, also a representation, thereby deriving by logical proof steps itself as a theorem, not axiom, analogous to the creation, explicable, of a universe.

-This argument is up for debate.
+Me: This argument is up for debate.

-The origin for causality in math is our universe.
+Prestigious officer of physics: The origin for causality in math is our universe.
 Hence to derive it by proving our universe, is a self-reference.

-Perhaps at the higher level that is exactly what the universe is doing.
+Me: Perhaps at the higher level that is exactly what the universe is doing.
 We shall see.

-What is higher level?
-It's the $\alpha$ and $\Omega$.
+Prestigious officer of physics: What is higher level?

+Comedian: It's the $\alpha$ and $\Omega$.

-Notice that the definitions of **physics** and **axiomatic math** are analogous.
+Me: Notice that the definitions of **physics** and **axiomatic math** are analogous.
 Perhaps, by proof, we can show the process of physics unfolding at some level.

+For example, one thing leads to the next.
+This causality is self-deducing in this proof, if the proof is successful.
+What about in reality, where the origin is a mystery?
+That cyclicality can be explained analogously: that its own self deduces itself.
+By physics that are self-referential, self-observing. $\Omega$ and $\alpha$.

 ---